title Slideshow image

 Introduction

 I remember my disappointment the first time I saw Denver Sluice back in the 1990s.
 It was so small and insignificent-looking I didn't think it was the great Denver Sluice I'd heard so much about, and drove on to another nearby sluice, which is much more impressive, so much so that it has to have two names, the Head Sluice and the AG Wright Sluice.
 But even that sluice is not exactly "wow!".
 I was directed back to Denver Sluice, parked and walked over it and back again.
 It didn't take long.
 There had to be a mistake.
-I was looking for the world famous sluice that held back the sea from drowning most of Cambridgeshire and Suffolk; a sluice so great that Dorothy L. Sayers based dramatic events around it in her famous 1930s novel, the The Nine Tailors.
+I was looking for the world famous sluice that held back the sea from drowning much of Cambridgeshire and Suffolk; a sluice so great that Dorothy L. Sayers based dramatic events around it in her famous 1930s novel, the The Nine Tailors.

 Subsequently, I learned that its owners, the government super-power, the Environment Agency, considered it to be of such vital importance that they allowed it to seize up.
 When criticised by motorists for flooding roads, by anglers for killing fish, by conservationists for drowning birds and by boaters for preventing navigation, they, the almighty EA, spent millions of pounds of our money on consultants who said "unseize it, make it work again; and if you pay us, the fat-cat consultants, more millions, we'll tell you how."
 Well, that was the talk in the pubs, on the river banks, in the boatyards and bird hides.
 Was I missing something?
 Shouldn't they, the all-knowing EA, have known to do that, and how to do that, and spent the money doing that?